Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Introduction

 The mean field type control theory inherited such problems as existence of optimal control, dynamic programming and necessary optimality conditions in the Pontryagin maximum principle form from the classical optimal theory.
 Papers \cite{ahmed_ding_controlld, Bahlali_Mezerdi_Mezerdi_existence} provide the existence of the mean field type optimal control.
-The dynamical programming principle and the representation of the value function function of the mean field type control problem as the solution of the Bellman equation in the space of probability measures is discussed in \cite{Bayraktar_Cosso_Pham_randomized, Bensoussan_Frehse_Yam_book, Bensoussan_Frehse_Yam_equation, Cavagnari_et_al_approaches, Marigonda_et_al_2015, Cavagnari_Marigonda_Piccoli1, Lauriere_Pironneau_DPP_MF_control, Pham_Wei_2015_DPP_2016, Pham_Wei_2015_Bellman}.
+The dynamical programming principle and the representation of the value function of the mean field type control problem as the solution of a Bellman equation in the space of probability measures is discussed in \cite{Badreddine_Frankowska,Bayraktar_Cosso_Pham_randomized, Bensoussan_Frehse_Yam_book, Bensoussan_Frehse_Yam_equation, Cavagnari_et_al_approaches, Marigonda_et_al_2015, Cavagnari_Marigonda_Piccoli1, Lauriere_Pironneau_DPP_MF_control, Pham_Wei_2015_DPP_2016, Pham_Wei_2015_Bellman}.
 The Pontryagin maximum principle for the stochastic mean field type control problem was derived \cite{Andersson_Djehiche_2011, Buckdahn_Boualem_Li_PMP_SDE}.
 Surprisingly, the derivation of the necessary optimality conditions for the deterministic mean field type optimal control is more involved than this problem for the pure stochastic case.
-Nowadays, the Pontrygin maximum principle is obtained only under additional regularity assumptions on the profile of controls those imply that either the velocity field is continuous \cite{Bonnet2021} or even the controls depend on the agents' states smoothly \cite{Bonnet2019, Bonnet2019a} (see also papers \cite{Bongini2017, Pogodaev2016a} where the Pontryagin maximum principle for the systems affected by an external control is discussed).
-Additionally, the mean field type control theory raises its own questions.
-Among them is the finite agent approximation problem \cite{Gangbo2021, Lacker_limit} that provides the consistency of the mean field type control theory.
+Nowadays, the Pontryagin maximum principle is obtained for the case when all agents are affected by the same control \cite{Bonnet2021, Pogodaev2016a} or when the control depends smoothly on the agent's state \cite{Bonnet2019, Bonnet2019a}.
+The latter case, as mentioned above, can be reduced to systems with an external force if one regards the entire dependence of the control on the state variable as a new control.
+Additionally, paper \cite{Bongini2017} gives the Pontryagin maximum principle for a system consisting of finite-dimensional and mean field parts affected by the same external control.
+Finally, the mean field type control theory raises its own questions.
+Among them is the finite agent approximation problem \cite{Fornasier_Lisini_Orrieri_Savar,Fornasier_Solombrino, Gangbo2021, Lacker_limit} that provides the consistency of the mean field type control theory.

 Notice that the dynamic programming principle, Pontryagin maximum principle as well as finite agent approximations of the mean field type control problems require the technique of differential and sub-differential calculus in the space of probability measures.
 We refer to papers \cite{Gangbo_Tudorascu, Master_cdll} for the detailed exposition of various approaches of this field.